Good Fibrations through the Modal Prism: Classifying Types of Discrete Structures are Discrete

 \section{Classifying Types of Discrete Structures are Discrete}

 In this section, we will show that the classifying types of bundles of crisply discrete structures are themselves discrete.
 As a corollary, the fibers of such a bundle depend only on the homotopy type of the base space.
-We will use this fact to show that maps whose fibers have a merely constant homotopy type --- merely equivalent to some crisply discrete type --- are $\esh$-fibrations.
+We will use this fact to show that maps whose fibers have a merely constant homotopy type --- merely equivalent to some crisply discrete type --- are $\shape$-fibrations.

 First, we need a good notion of ``type of discrete objects''.
-We will call these types \emph{locally discrete}. \begin{defn} A type $X$ is \emph{locally discrete} if it is $\esh$-separated, that is, for all $x,\, y : X$, $x = y$ is discrete.
-A crisp type $X$ is \emph{locally crisply discrete} if for all crisp $x,\, y :: X$, $x = y$ is crisply discrete. \end{defn}
+We will call these types \emph{locally discrete}. \begin{defn} A type $X$ is \emph{locally discrete} if it is $\shape$-separated, that is, for all $x,\, y : X$, $x = y$ is discrete.
+A crisp type $X$ is \emph{locally crisply discrete} if for all crisp $x,\, y :: X$, $x = y$ is crisply discrete; more explicitly, for all $x,\, y : \flat X$, $x_{\flat} = y_{\flat}$ is crisply discrete. \end{defn}